dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 ~~name~~           | **Obsoleted**, please use `dest`. exclude            | The files to be excluded, `glob` pattern is supported.
 ~~cwd~~            | **Obsoleted**, please use `src`. src                | Specifies the source directory.
 If omitted, the directory of the config file will be used.
-Use this option when you want to refer to files in relative folders while want to keep folder structure. e.g. set `src` to `..`. dest               | The folder name for the generated files. version            | Version name for the current file mapping.
+It is possible to set this path relative or absolute.
+Use the relative path defintion when you want to refer to files in relative folders while want to keep folder structure. e.g. set `src` to `..`.
+When you prefere absolut path, maybe it is more meaningful to use System Enviroment variables. dest               | The folder name for the generated files. version            | Version name for the current file mapping.
 If not set, treat the current file-mapping item as in default version.
 Mappings with the same version name will be built together.
 Cross reference doesn't support cross different versions. caseSensitive      | **TOBEIMPLEMENTED**.
 Default value is `false`.
 If set to `true`, the glob pattern is case sensitive. e.g. `*.txt` will not match `1.TXT`.
 For OS Windows, file path is case insensitive while for Linux/Unix, file path is case sensitive.
 This option offers user the flexibility to determine how to search files.